xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 }
 ```

 The spreadsheet itself is a grid of cells.
 Each cell is indexed by its location (row, column), suggesting a map from locations to cells.
 (A 2D list could work too, but then we'd have to put rows and columns on an unequal footing, which might cause trouble later.)
-Thus let's use a `Cell`-CRDT-valued lazy map.
+Thus let's use a `Cell`-CRDT-valued map.

 What about the map keys?
 It's tempting to use conventional row-column indicators like "A1", "B3", etc. However, then we can't easily insert or delete rows/columns, since doing so renames other cells' indicators.
 (We could try making a "rename" operation, but that violates [Principle 2](#principle-2), since it does not match the user's original intention: inserting/deleting a different row/column.)